patternfly/training-scenarios/react-charts/bar-chart/step4.md

 }
 </pre>

-Once the preview reloads - it should look like this:
+When the server reloads, the page should look like this:

 <img src="bar-chart/assets/tooltips.png" alt="Chart with tooltips"
 style="box-shadow: rgba(3, 3, 3, 0.2) 0px 1.25px 2.5px 0px;" />